 Page updated 7/23/22

 As you will notice, I, Jonesy, am NOT a good editor with Wix.
 If you could help me edit this site, contact me 307-887-3356.
+This site updated 8/13/24.
+Still a work in progress for some pages.

 About Jackson Hole Horse Rescue